 Everyone knows everyone in small towns.
 The pace of life is slower, and people tend to socialize more often.
 While you don’t have to attend every event, it’s an excellent way to get to know people when you first move.
 Over time, you’ll find friends who share the same values and interests.

 #4.
-Find Out about the Living Costs
+Find Out About the Living Costs

 move to a small town